-There are two common types of middle ear problems:
+There are 2 common types of middle ear problems:

-- an ear infection (acute otitis media) – discussed in this fact sheet
+- an ear infection (acute otitis media) – discussed on this page

 - germs (bacteria and viruses) from a cold (or other upper respiratory infection) travel up the Eustachian tube which connects the space behind the ear drum (middle ear) to the back of the nose